Housing Action Plan

 By developing a Housing Action Plan, the City will develop effective and achievable policy recommendations, based on a thorough housing needs assessment, supported by both city leadership and residents.

 Resulting Housing Action Plan strategies will be used to further inform and develop the Housing Element of the Comprehensive Plan, scheduled to be updated by June 30, 2025.

 The goal of the HAP will be to encourage construction of additional affordable and market rate housing in a greater variety of housing types and at prices accessible to a greater variety of incomes.
 This plan will include (but won’t be limited to) strategies aimed at the for-profit single-family home market.

-To identify and develop the strategies and actions to address these opportunities, the City of Anacortes applied for and received a grant in the amount of $75,000 from the Washington State Department of Commerce (under E2SHB 1923).
-The City is working with Makers Architecture & Urban Design to create a well-developed plan.
+To identify and develop the strategies and actions to promote greater housing diversity, affordability, and access to opportunity for residents, the City of Anacortes applied for and received a $75,000 grant from the Washington State Department of Commerce (under E2SHB 1923).
+The City worked with Makers Architecture & Urban Design to create a well-developed plan.